Post

 Caroline Swift: Creatives Are Operators Now

-Caroline presented her thought that “creatives will run the next wave”.
+Caroline presented her idea that “creatives will run the next wave”.
 She noted AI is driving most US productivity growth, but it only helps when someone with taste directs it.

 • Treat prompt engineering as writing - clear instructions, unambiguous instructions.